 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 The course has six modules, as listed above.
-The content is delivered online through the presentation of PowerPoint slides and accompanying audio commentary from the lecturer which has been designed especially for this pathway.
-All assessment takes place online (please see the 'Assessment' section).
+The content is delivered online through the presentation of PowerPoint slides and accompanying audio commentary from the lecturer, which has been designed especially for this pathway.
+All assessments takes place online (please see the assessment section).

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.

 Use the apply button to begin your application.

 Please note that this course has a part-time distance learning only mode in September, and a full-time distance learning only mode in January.

 You are advised to apply as early as possible as applications will only be considered if there are places available on the course.

 Please select when you would like to start: